 When configuring the stored procedure, note these items:

-- Decide which of the sample functionality you would like to enable (find a text document with samples attached to this post)
+- Decide which of the sample functionality you would like to enable.

 - Remove or comment out any unwanted code and verify that the sample code makes sense for your organization’s Tessitura configuration, paying special attention to @response_code